 Trailers and caravans

-trailer lights, tyres and brakes.
-Remember that if you are towing a trailer your maximum speed limit on the open road is
+chain, trailer lights, tyres and brakes.
+Remember that if you are towing a trailer your maximum speed limit on the open

-90 km/h.
+road is 90 km/h.
 Keep left and pull over when it is safe to let other vehicles pass.
-Load heavy objects evenly over all of the

 Keep your cool

 Driving can be a frustrating experience at the best of times.
-Add in the busy roads and stifling heat of the holidays
+Add in busy roads and stifling heat of the holidays and

 keep your cool and stay in control:

-Be courteous - let others merge into traffic and indicate before turning or changing lanes.
+* Be courteous - let others merge into traffic and use your indicators before turning or changing lanes.